-The Corporation commenced its activities under the name Kanadario Gold Inc. as a mineral exploration company engaged in the acquisition, exploration and development of precious metal projects in the Province of Québec.
-On June 1, 2018, the Corporation completed its first mineral property acquisition from Mastodon Geological Services Inc. ("Mastodon"), resulting in the Corporation owning a 100% interest in all mineral claims comprising the Cameron Lake exploration property located in the west-central part of the Province of Québec (the "Cameron Lake Project").
-The Corporation intends to continue exploration work on the Cameron Lake Project.
+The Corporation commenced its activities under the name Kanadario Gold Inc. as a mineral exploration company engaged in the acquisition, exploration and development of precious metal projects.
+It completed its first acquisition in 2018, being a 100% interest in the Cameron Lake exploration property located in the Province of Québec (the "Cameron Lake Project") and completed its initial public offering in 2019.
+Its common shares were then listed on the TSX Venture Exchange (the "TSXV").